CKalitin/ckalitin.github.io/_posts/2024-12-25-more-kos-boosters.md

 ![Image description]({{site.url}}/assets/images/more-kos-boosters/Dzhanibekov-Ascent.jpg){: height="400" .align-center}

 On real launch vehicles, getting the payload into orbit is the most important objective of every launch, recovery of hardware is secondary.
 However, unlike a real satellite, the output of my scripts is not economically productive.
 The output of my scripts is purely watching boosters autonomously land and marvelling at the sight.
-This is important context for understanding the parameters for state changes during launch.
+This is important context for understanding the parameters for state changes during launch (mass instead of velocity).

 The Dzhanibekov (most impressive Cosmonaut to ever live) launch vehicle is a design that have a single core with 4 side mounted boosters.
 It has a payload capacity of about 1 ton in KSP.
 This is an extremely overengineered rocket because it's goal is to look cool, not be efficient.
 One productive insight from this project is a better appreciation of the difficulty of recovering high-energy stages.
 The side boosters separate at around 700/s and ~28km altitude.
 This is close enough to the launch site that the boost back burn is not very expensive.
 However, the center core separates at a far higher altitude and higher velocity, meaning it requires far more fuel to return to the launch site.
 This is sub-optimal as you are leaving a lot of payload capacity on the table.
 Hence why SpaceX doesn't try to recover the center core of the Falcon Heavy anymore.

 ### <b>How Ascent Works</b>

 ![Image description]({{site.url}}/assets/images/more-kos-boosters/front_Dzhanibekov_1.png){: height="400" .align-center}

 Ascent is very simple.